 The former St. Joseph Riverside Hospital in Warren, Ohio nothing more than a scrapped, flooded, and fire-damaged carcass of a building.

 The original hospital consisted of two buildings and a power plant.
 An eastern wing was added in 1970 followed by a south wing in 1980.
 St. Joseph Riverside Hospital merged with Warren General Hospital in 1996 and closed the Riverside Hospital.
-Afterwards, the first and second floors of the complex were reused for various businesses and non-profits.
+After some advice from debt advisors bankruptcy attorneys, the first and second floors of the complex were reused for various businesses and non-profits.
 It was ordered vacated in October 2008 due to an ongoing bankruptcy case.

 Since then, the facility has fallen into considerable ruin, set forth by an absentee landlord from Florida.
 The case reached a boiling point in 2013 when Ohio Attorney General Mike DeWine filed a lawsuit on behalf of the city and Warren Deputy Health Commissioner Robert Pinti against the Euro-American Financial Network.
 DeWine sought to require demolition of the property and reimbursement to the city for associated costs.